 1. Plant roselle at the right time

-In cooler climates, start roselle from seed indoors 6-8 weeks before the last frost.
-When seedlings are 3-4 inches high, transplant them into a spot in the garden that gets full sun.
+- In cooler climates, start roselle from seed indoors 6-8 weeks before the last frost.
+When seedlings are 3-4 inches high, transplant them into a spot in the garden with full sun.

 2. Plant roselle in the best location